The laid-back tour

 Parking facilities at the hotel

-In our beautiful partner hotel Goldener Adler in Bamberg-Hallstaedt you can park your car inthe garage of the hotel for the entire duration of the trip.
+In our beautiful partner hotel Goldener Adler in Bamberg-Hallstaedt you can park your car in the garage of the hotel for the entire duration of the trip.
 Special Price: 6.00 EUR per day or 20.00 EUR per week, or use the free public parking in front of the hotel.
 In our partner hotels in the center of Bamberg usually there is no parking.
 Here you can park for about 8.00 EUR per day in public car parks.
-Detailed information on parking at the hotel booked for you, you will receive together with the travel documents two weeks prior to departure.
+Detailed information on parking at the hotel booked for you, you will receive together with the detailed travel documents two weeks prior to departure.